Following 3Dresyns Instructions for Use "IFU" for printing our 3D resins is required for achieving good printing results. For more info read:

 - the resin composition used, since some are purer than others, and more or less prone to release residuals, uncured monomers, by products, etc...

 - the printer technology used since despite LCD printers are an excellent choice for printing functional engineering materials due to their low relative cost, are not ideal for printing biocompatible biomedical devices.
 Biomedical devices require the use of higher power printers with constant "non variable" light power output to permit the design of reliable 3D printed biocompatible materials with lower levels of byproducts, leachables, and extractables

 - the tuning of the resin since different types and dosages of Fine Tuners affect in more or less degree to the biocompatibility and cytotoxicity

-- the light postcuring unit used and implemented protocol since the conversion from monomer to polymer depends on them
+- the light postcuring unit specifications and implemented protocol since the conversion from monomer to polymer depends on its performance

 - the cleaning process since the level of impurities, byproducts, leachables and extractables trapped in the prints depends on the cleansing process used: solvents used, specific cleansing process used, etc.